 Lynne is passionate about social justice and equality for all people, particularly those with intellectual or developmental disabilities.
 She also enjoys reading, travel, Mexican cuisine, and the beach.
 Having recently retired Lynne is very interested in her community and contributing to the success and continued improvement of her neighborhood.
 Lynne is concurrently a consultant for not for profits and corporations, specifically concerning leadership and strategic planning.

-Board Member: Debbie Walsh
+Treasurer: Debbie Walsh

 Debbie Walsh moved to Norfolk 2 years ago, previously residing in San Diego and Indiana.
 She has been an RN for 30 years, 17 years as a family nurse practitioner.
 She is currently. a nurse practitioner with Sentara Community Care, working at various mobile sites in the city of Norfolk and the Union Mission shelter.
 She and her husband are members of the Norfolk community garden, and joined the GNL earlier this year.
 She is a member of the book club.
 Issues regarding social justice are her passion.
 They love living in Ghent and look forward to seeing continued community and business development.